About Us

 Our Location

-DSA is located in the hamlet of Brougham (north Pickering) in the Commercial House, a 149 year old building.
+DSA was located in the hamlet of Brougham (north Pickering) in the Commercial House, a 151 year old building.
 When the Commercial House was built in 1860 it was a full day’s journey to Toronto.
 By 1927, when this early Ontario Hotel was converted to a private home, faster transportation had made a stop-over in Brougham unnecessary.
 The Commercial House was operated by carriage maker, Samuel Webb.
 Legend says that Mr. Webb decided to build Brougham’s second hotel after getting into a heated argument with Charles Matthews over a checkers’ game.
 Mr. Matthews was the owner of the Brougham Hotel (located across Highway 7 until 1986, when it was demolished).

 Remnants of the Town Jail can still be seen in the basement of the Commercial House.
 Restoration of the Commercial House and transformation in the Green House began in 1982.
 Many recycling and conservation programs have started here, helping Durham residents protect and preserve their environment as well as their heritage.
 In 1993, the original lettering on the building Commercial House was restored by Artist Bert Bokkers.